janameagle/Detecting_moorland/README.md

 Authors: Jana Maier, Nora Nieskens, Annika Ludwig

-Context: This project serves as final submission for the Advanced Programming Course 2021 at Julius-Maximilians-University Würzburg.
+Context: This project serves as final submission for the Advanced Programming Course 2021 at Julius-Maximilians-University WÃ¼rzburg.